nschan/nf-arassembly/README.md

 ```

 In a case where only single-reads are available, shortread_R should be empty, and paired should be false

+## Using liftoff

+If `lift_annotations` is used, the annotations from the reference genome will be mapped to assemblies and scaffolds using liftoff.
+This will happen at each step of the pipeline where a new genome version is created, i.e. after assembly, after polishing and after scaffolding.

 # Problems